B. D. Owens: Northwest Missouri

 Owens became president of Northwest Missouri State in 1977.
 He instituted a recycling project where recycled material was burned to provide power for the school.

 His most significant involvement was dealing with the fire at the school's Administration Building (July 24, 1979).

 In the wake of the fire, the building was totally renovated except for the north wing which contained a theatre.
 The Mary Linn Theatre opened on the west side of the campus (with the music relocated from the Administration Building).
 The school's Wells Library was renovated to for academic offices and radio station KXCV that had been housed in the Administration Building.
 The B. D. Owens Library opened just northwest of the building.

 Owens left the school in 1984.

 St. Matthew's University

 After serving as a consultant to the Belize-based school, in 2001 he became interim president and Chief Financial Officer.
 Owens only briefly served as president as the school moved to the Cayman Islands.

+Personal life

+He was married to Eleanor Sue Owens (née Wright) in 1957, until her death in 2026.
+He has two sons, and currently lives in West Des Moines, Iowa.